Clinical Neuropsychology Internship

 Outpatient evaluations are conducted for patients with a wide range of neuropsychological insults including traumatic brain injury, vascular disease, encephalopathy, epilepsy, HIV, anoxic brain injury, seizure disorder, brain tumor, normal pressure hydrocephalus, Alzheimer’s disease, frontotemporal dementia, and conversion disorder.
 Pediatric evaluations are conducted for children with genetic, developmental, neurologic, behavioral, and emotional disorders including autism-spectrum disorders, genetic syndromes, epilepsy, traumatic brain injury, prenatal drug and alcohol exposure, and pediatric cancer.
 Referrals to the neuropsychology clinic at KUSM-W come from general physicians, neurologists, neurosurgeons, pediatricians, psychiatrists, attorneys, insurance companies, schools, and rehabilitations hospitals.
 There is significant diversity with regard to race/ethnicity, socio-economic status, urban vs. rural dwelling, and educational background of patients.

 Our outpatient clinic is structured to meet the needs of our patients and referral sources in the most efficient manner possible.
 Evaluations are comprehensive but completed within one day with a feedback session typically provided one to two weeks later.
 Reports are brief, evidence-based, and tailored to meet the needs of the referral source.
 Interns take responsibility for their own patients and provide care from interview to feedback, including test selection, administration, scoring, and report-writing.
+Interns receive frequent structured and spontaneous supervision following a developmental model.

-Inpatient: Via Christi Hospitals
+Inpatient: Ascension Via Christi Hospitals

 Consultations are conducted primarily with patients admitted to the Senior Behavioral Unit.
 These consultations frequently involve opinions regarding the patient’s ability to make reasoned decisions regarding finances, healthcare, and/or management of one’s estate.
 Interns are trained in legal issues/state laws related to capacity, and they are taught how to make decisions that will meet the burden necessary in a court of law.